-Aetna considers omacetaxine mepesuccinate (Synribo) medically necessary for members with chronic myelogenous leukemia (CML) (see appendix).
-Syribo is considered experimental and investigational for all other indications.
+Aetna considers omacetaxine mepesuccinate (Synribo) medically necessary for members with chronic myelogenous leukemia (CML) (see Appendix).

 Synribo is considered medically necessary for members who meet the following criteria:

 |CPT Codes / HCPCS Codes / ICD-9 Codes|

 |96372||Therapeutic, prophylactic, or diagnostic injection (specify substance or drug); subcutaneous or intramuscular|

 |HCPCS Codes covered if selection criteria are met:|

 |J9262||Injection, omacetaxine mepesuccinate, 0.01 mg|

 |ICD-9 codes covered if selection criteria are met:|

 |ICD-9 codes not covered for indications listed in the CPB:|